r5atom/Saturday-Datascience/README.md

 ## Sequence of analysis steps

 The analysis pipeline is a sequence of Jupyter notebooks that are run in sequence.
-The notebooks can be found under [`./code/`](./code/).
+The notebooks can be found under [`./code/`](./code/) and can be divided in roughly three phases: 1.
+Scrape, 2. combine and preprocess, and 3. modelling.

 ## Can I get the data?

 I have not included data in this repo.
-Hence [`./data/`](./data) remains mostly empty (I've added this to my [`.gitignore`](./.gitignore)), but all analyses point to that directory.
+Hence [`./data/`](./data) remains mostly empty (I've added .pkl and .jpg files to my [`.gitignore`](./.gitignore)), but all analyses point to that directory.
 You can start scraping yourself and fill that directory.
 If you need historical data you can reach out to [me](https://r5atom.github.io/).

 ## Little bit of background

 Here you can follow what I am doing on a Saturday (and sometimes [other days](https://github.com/r5atom/Saturday-Datascience/graphs/commit-activity) too).

-A project I am working on involves **Police auctions** held once a month by the Dutch authorities: [Dienst Domeinen Roerende Zaken](https://www.domeinenrz.nl/) (or _DRZ_).
+A project I am working on involves **Police auctions** held twice a month by the Dutch authorities: [Dienst Domeinen Roerende Zaken](https://www.domeinenrz.nl/) (or _DRZ_).
 The results of the auction [^1] are published.
 Initially I set out to get a bidding advantage in a future auction by using prior auction results.
 In a way I was setting myself up for a prediction modeling project!

 What makes this project interesting is that I did the full pipeline from data engineering to analysis: Scraping data > Cleaning up > Combining data sets > Modeling.